 It’s easier for some couples to get pregnant than it is for others.
-If you would like better odds in conceiving a child, certain vitamins could help with both female and male fertility, according to the University of Michigan Health System.
+If you would like better odds in conceiving a child, certain vitamins could help with both female and male fertility.
+What vitamins increase fertility?
+Darn good question!
 Certain vitamins can improve your chances of becoming pregnant and can improve your partner’s sperm quality.

 Pregnant women take folic acid, a B vitamin, to prevent birth defects, such as spina bifida.
 Folic acid can also improve fertility and sperm quality and amount, according to the Fertility Factor website.
 You can get folic acid in foods, such as spinach, broccoli, peas, nuts, fruits and dried beans, or you can take it as a dietary supplement, according to Medline Plus.